 Students move through three phases in their course of study: Segment I, Foundation, in which visual design skills are gained in an interdisciplinary setting.
 Segment II, Integration; students take advanced studios in interior architecture and apply principles of color, green design and building systems to their work.
 Segment III is Synthesis; students complete a two-semester "degree project," encompassing the full range of skills and knowledge acquired in the program.
-Students are expected to begin working in the interior design industry by the third semester of the program, and continue in concurrent practice, accumulating a minimum of 3600 hours of work experience and the required Skill Level (see Practice).
+Students are expected to begin working in the interior design industry by the third semester of the program, and continue in concurrent practice, accumulating a minimum of 900 hours of work experience (see Practice).